The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Observations

 M~74 was observed with 12 pointings covering the full disk (\citealt{Kreckel2016, Kreckel2017, Kreckel2018}; Program IDs: 094.C-0623, 095.C-0473, 098.C-0484; P.I.s: K. Kreckel and G. Blanc).
 An image reconstructed from the full PHANGS-MUSE mosaic is shown in Fig.~9 of \citeauthor{Emsellem2022} (\citeyear{Emsellem2022}, see also Fig.~1 in \citealt{Kreckel2018}).
 Each pointing was observed with three exposures of 845 or 990~seconds (depending on the pointing), rotated 90\deg{} with respect to each other.
 Sky exposures were taken in between the object exposures.
 The data reduction was carried out using the dedicated implementation of the MUSE data reduction recipes \citep{Weilbacher2020} into the wrapper \texttt{pymusepipe}\footnote{\url{https://pypi.org/project/pymusepipe/}}.
 The data reduction process included corrections from bias, flat field, wavelength calibration, line-spread-function derivation, geometry and astrometry corrections, illumination correction through twilight sky ﬂats, sky subtraction, alignment and mosaicking.
 The full data reduction process was detailed by \citet{Emsellem2022}.
 The reduced mosaic is publicly available in the ESO Archive\footnote{\url{https://archive.eso.org/scienceportal/home?data_collection=PHANGS}}.

-Because individual pointings were observed at different times and thus with different atmospheric conditions, the PSF varied between each other and was modeled for different pointings using a circular Moffat function, which described it well \citep{Fusco2020}.
+Because individual pointings were observed at different times and thus with different atmospheric conditions, the PSF varied between each other and was modeled for the PHANGS-MUSE survey for different pointings \citep{Emsellem2022}, using a circular Moffat function, which described it well \citep{Fusco2020}.
 The Moffat FWHM and power index were measured for each pointing using a cross-convolution method (by comparing with a reference image) and were assumed constant within each MUSE FoV \citep{Emsellem2022}.
-In this work, we adopted a PSF FWHM of 3 MUSE spatial pixels (3~spaxels, 0.6~arcsec), as this is the approximate FWHM measured in the pointings contributing to the cropped central data cube.
+In this work, we used a PSF FWHM of 3 MUSE spatial pixels (3~spaxels, 0.6~arcsec) for the NSC decomposition, which approximates the average FWHM measured in the four pointings contributing to the central arcmin.
 The power index estimate was 2.8 for all pointings.
-The MUSE PSF also varies with wavelength, and it was measured at a reference wavelength of 6483.58~\AA.
+The MUSE PSF also varies with wavelength, and it was measured by \citet{Emsellem2022} at a reference wavelength of 6483.58~\AA.
 We tested that a variation of up to $\pm 0.2$~arcsec (one pixel) in the FWHM did not affect the results (Sect.~\ref{sub:decomp}).